No need to travel! We can bring our services directly to you!

 6. Filing a lawsuit and discovery: If a fair settlement cannot be reached through negotiation, your attorney will file a lawsuit.
 The discovery phase of the lawsuit involves gathering further evidence, taking depositions, and exchanging information with the other side.

-7. Mediation or arbitration: Before trial, the court may require mediation or arbitration, where a neutral third party helps facilitate a settlement.
+7. Mediation or arbitration: Before trial, the court may require mediation or arbitration, in which a neutral third party facilitates a settlement.

 8. Trial: If all other attempts at resolution fail, the case will proceed to trial.
 Your attorney will present your case to a judge or jury, who will determine liability and the amount of damages you are entitled to recover.